Matus28/cv-generator/README.md

 # CV-generator

 React web application to generate CV.
+This one of the many projects from [TheOdinProject](https://www.theodinproject.com/lessons/node-path-react-new-cv-application)

 # React + TypeScript + Vite